UK’s Labour opposition says it will reject May’s Brexit deal

 - T-Mobile rebrands prepaid line to emphasize network coverage

+“We cannot carry on with this idea that the prime minister can bring back any deal that she cobbles together and we must all vote for it however awful it is, because something even worse will happen if we don’t,” Starmer told the BBC.

+Starmer said that if Parliament rejected the deal there should be a new election, though it’s unclear where that would leave the Brexit negotiations.

-Labour leaders are under pressure from members to back a new referendum on Britain’s EU membership.
+With Britain due to leave the EU in six months, on March 29, and negotiations at an impasse, Labour leaders are under pressure from members to back a new referendum on Britain’s EU membership.

+Delegates at Labour’s annual conference are expected to back a motion Tuesday leaving that option open, but not calling for it directly.

+EU leaders rejected the Conservative government’s blueprint for future trade ties at a fractious summit in the Austrian city of Salzburg last week.